web-infra-dev/rspack-dev-guide/src/workflows/tuesday-meeting.md

 ### Discussions

-1. Go through issues/PRs with the label named `to be discuss`.
-[Link](https://github.com/web-infra-dev/rspack/labels/to%20be%20discuss)
+1. Go through issues/PRs with the label named `to be discussed`.
+[Link](https://github.com/web-infra-dev/rspack/labels/to%20be%20discussed)

-2. Go through discussions with the label named `to be discuss`.
-[Link](https://github.com/web-infra-dev/rspack/discussions/categories/core?discussions_q=is%3Aopen+category%3ACore+label%3A%22to+be+discuss%22)
+2. Go through discussions with the label named `to be discussed`.
+[Link](https://github.com/web-infra-dev/rspack/discussions/categories/core?discussions_q=is%3Aopen+category%3ACore+label%3A%22to+be+discussed%22)

 ## Related